 Get other things done

-Once you have your baby, you’ll not have a time to think about paying your bills.
-You may end up paying interest on your unpaid bills and also bad for your credit.
+Once you have your baby, you’ll not have time to think about paying your bills.
+As a result, you may end up paying interest on your unpaid bills and also bad for your credit.

 If you are like me, who doesn’t pay a cent of interest, set automatic payment for your recurring bills (only if things are not tight in your budget).

-Hopefully you have started thinking about your maternity leave by now and discussed the plan for return to work or possibility of staying home.
+Hopefully, you have started thinking about your maternity leave by now and discussed the plan for return to work or the possibility of staying home.

 If you are thinking about going back to work, you need to search for childcare.
-Finding childcare can be time-consuming.
+Unfortunately, finding childcare can be time-consuming.

 First, look at your monthly budget and added expenses associated with having a baby.
-Try to cut back where you can.
+Then, try to cut back where you can.
 Also, determine if you have enough money coming in while you are home.

-Think about your option of going on extended maternity leave by working from home like I did after delivery of my second child.
-I started tutoring kids from home and also started this blog with help of Wealthy Affiliate – an online training community, that prepares you for how to start a blog and earn a full-time income out of it.
+Think about your option of going on extended maternity leave by working from home as I did after the delivery of my second child.
+I started tutoring kids from home and started this blog with the help of Wealthy Affiliate – an online training community that prepares you for starting a blog and earning a passive to full-time income out of it.

 How about it?

-Did I miss any super important thing in third trimester pregnancy checklist?
+Did I miss any super important thing to do Before Baby is Born?
 Leave your comment below.